Marta Dias

 Marta Dias is a São Toméan Portuguese singer of jazz, world music and fado who has recorded several solo albums and has additionally recorded and toured extensively with guitarist António Chainho.
-She has also appeared on several Hip hop releases, including the Ithaka song, Escape From The City Of Angels, which appeared in Columbia Pictures's feature film release, The Replacement Killers in 1998.
+She has also appeared on several hip hop releases, including the Ithaka song, Escape From The City Of Angels, which appeared in Columbia Pictures's feature film release, The Replacement Killers in 1998.

 Early life

-Marta Dias was born in São Tomé the capital city of the West African island nation of São Tomé and Principe to a Portuguese mother and a São Toméan father.
-Her grandmother was from Goa, India, (which along with São Tomé is a former Portuguese colony).
+Marta Dias was born in São Tomé, the capital city of the Central African island nation of São Tomé and Principe, to a Portuguese mother and a São Toméan father.
+Her paternal grandmother was from Goa, India (which along with São Tomé is a former Portuguese colony).
 Her father, Nuno Xavier Dias, is credited as the person who proclaimed the liberation of São Tomé from colonial rule.
-The family relocated to the Lisbon-area of Portugal when Marta was a young girl.
+The family relocated to the Lisbon area of Portugal when Marta was a young girl.

 She sang for the first time as a teenager at the Teatro de Animação de Setúbal in Setúbal, Portugal.
-And later, while briefly living in Germany, studied vocals in Cologne, with the Brazilian singer Marta Laurito.
+Later, while briefly living in Germany, she studied vocals in Cologne with the Brazilian singer Marta Laurito.

 Early career

 Marta Dias' first professional recordings were with the pioneering, Lisbon-based Hip hop tuga artist General D, (originally from Mozambique).
 She was featured on his songs "Amigo Prekavido" and "Raiz Desenraizadao" for the album Pé Na Tchôn, Karapinha Na Céu (EMI-1995), one of the first hip hop releases in Portugal.
 The recording (and concerts) with General D led to more acquaintances within the Lisbon music community.
 She soon recorded the song, "Bairro De Lata" with the jazzy hip hop band, Cool Hipnoise and also recorded the songs "Goodcookies" and "Escape From The City Of Angeles} with Ithaka Darin Pappas, a Greek-American artist residing in Portugal, for his album Flowers And The Color Of Paint.

 In 1996, Marta recorded her first solo album, "Y.U.É" produced and composed by UK musician Jonathan Miller for the Portuguese label, União Lisboa.
-Californian songwriter, Ithaka provided lyrics for two of the tracks, "Learn To Fly" and "Look To The Blue", (on Look To The Blue, Ithaka also appeared as a guest vocalist).
+Californian songwriter, Ithaka provided lyrics for two of the tracks, "Learn To Fly" and "Look To The Blue", (on Look to the Blue, Ithaka also appeared as a guest vocalist).
 The album earned Marta the "Best Female Vocalist" award at Channel SICTV's annual televised Premios Blitz, (the Portuguese "Grammy Award".

 António Chainho and Marta Dias performed together for the first time in November 1998, at a concert in honor of the celebrated guitarist's 30-year career.
 Marta Dia sang "Barco Negro" and "Nemes Paredes I confess".
 It was the beginning of a very fruitful musical association that would last almost a decade.